evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
-As an option, you can order this model with a large panoramic roof extending over most of the areas from the front to the rear.
+As an option, you can order this model with a sunroof.
+The glass extends over only the front row, and occupants can open it.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.

 You can order the car with tinted windows from B-pillar and back.